Cyanogen bromide: Mechanism

 The electron density in cyanogen bromide is shifted away from the carbon atom, making it unusually electrophilic, and towards the more electronegative bromine and nitrogen.
-This leaves the carbon particularly vulnerable to attack by a nucleophile, and the cleavage reaction begins with a nucleophilic acyl substitution reaction in which bromine is ultimately replaced by the sulfur in methionine.
+This leaves the carbon particularly vulnerable to attack by a nucleophile, and the cleavage reaction begins with a substitution reaction in which bromine is ultimately replaced by the sulfur in methionine.
 This attack is followed by the formation of a five-membered ring as opposed to a six-membered ring, which would entail the formation of a double bond in the ring between nitrogen and carbon.
 This double bond would result in a rigid ring conformation, thereby destabilizing the molecule.
 Thus, the five-membered ring is formed so that the double bond is outside the ring, as shown in the figure.

 Although the nucleophilic sulfur in methionine is responsible for attacking BrCN, the sulfur in cysteine does not behave similarly.
 If the sulfur in cysteine attacked cyanogen bromide, the bromide ion would deprotonate the cyanide adduct, leaving the sulfur uncharged and the beta carbon of the cysteine not electrophilic.
-The strongest electrophile would then be the cyanide nitrogen, which, if attacked by water, would yield cyanic acid and the original cysteine.
+The strongest electrophile would then be the cyanide carbon, which, if attacked by water, would yield cyanic acid and the original cysteine.

 Reaction conditions

 Cleaving proteins with BrCN requires using a buffer such as 0.1M HCl (hydrochloric acid) or 70% (formic acid).
 These are the most common buffers for cleavage.
 An advantage to HCl is that formic acid causes the formation of formyl esters, which complicates protein characterization.
 However, formic is still often used because it dissolves most proteins.
 Also, the oxidation of methionine to methionine sulfoxide, which is inert to BrCN attack, occurs more readily in HCl than in formic acid, possibly because formic acid is a reducing acid.
 Alternative buffers for cleavage include guanidine or urea in HCl because of their ability to unfold proteins, thereby making methionine more accessible to BrCN.

-Note that water is required for normal peptide bond cleavage of the iminolactone intermediate.
+Water is required for normal peptide bond cleavage of the iminolactone intermediate.
 In formic acid, cleavage of Met-Ser and Met-Thr bonds is enhanced with increased water concentration because these conditions favor the addition of water across the imine rather than reaction of the side chain hydroxyl with the imine.
 Lowered pH tends to increase cleavage rates by inhibiting methionine side chain oxidation.